wasserth/TotalSegmentator/README.md

 TotalSegmentator -i ct.nii.gz -o segmentations -ta <task_name>
 ```

 Confused by all the structures and tasks?
-Check [this](https://backend.totalsegmentator.com/find-task/) to search through available structures and tasks.
+Check [this](https://backend.totalsegmentator.com/find-task/) to search through available structures and tasks or run `totalseg_info`.

 The mapping from label ID to class name can be found [here](https://github.com/wasserth/TotalSegmentator/blob/master/totalsegmentator/map_to_binary.py).